 The residence is not air conditioned, but at least at nights, the weather in Lyon tends to cool down a bit.

 What happens when I arrive in the residence ?

 You will get a list with the names of the other participants and their room numbers so that you can meet, and a welcome buffet will be organised at 6 pm.

 Students should pack ahead of time so that a general inspection of their living quarters can be made just before they leave.
 Each participant is supposed to make his/her own arrangements to leave the Halls of Residence.
 If you should require any help from our staff, please inform us well ahead of time.

-Regular attendance, oral participation during the courses, interest and motivation are evaluated and will ensure the obtention of ECTS.
-In most cases, 1 ECTS is the equivalent of 2 US credits.
+- In most cases, 1 ECTS is the equivalent of 2 US credits.

 Could you give me a rough idea of extra personal work required outside of course hours per day?

 Per se, there are no set requirements for daily homework.
 However, you are advised to review scientific course work regularly, to work on your final assessment and for French, to revise grammar and vocabulary thoroughly.
 A rough estimate would be one to two hours a day.